 New RSR/KSR Overtime Case Against Kellogg

 The Thomas v.
 Kellogg case is proceeding to trial in November and not open for joining at this late stage.
-But Getman, Sweeney & Dunn is investigating bringing another lawsuit on behalf of RSRs/KSRs for back overtime wages to allow people who did not join the original case to bring claims.
+But Getman, Sweeney & Dunn is bringing another lawsuit on behalf of RSRs/KSRs for back overtime wages to allow people who did not join the original case to bring claims.
 If you are interested in bringing claims for back overtime wages, call us at (845) 255-9370.
 The call is confidential and free.
 You can also visit our new Kellogg case webpage here.

 Kellogg Company, Keebler Foods Company, and Other Associated Companies

 On February 26, 2013, Getman & Sweeney filed a federal lawsuit in Seattle Washington, to recover unpaid overtime wages for employees of Kellogg Company, (along with Kellogg Sales Company, Kellogg USA Inc, Keebler Holding Corp, Keebler Foods Company, and Keebler Company) throughout the country.
 The case challenges Kellogg’s failure to pay Territory Managers and Retail Store Representatives (RSRs) time and one half premium pay for all hours worked over 40 in a work week.
 Plaintiffs seek unpaid overtime wages and “liquidated” or double damages.
 Click here to review the complaint that has been filed in court.

 All Territory Managers and Retail Store Representatives who have worked for Kellogg at any time during the prior three years, are eligible to join the case and bring their claims under federal law.
 To join the case, you must fill out and return a Consent to Sue form to Getman & Sweeney.